buckley-w-david/statusbar/README.md

  - `system-resources` - Resource utilization of the system
    - CPU Usage
  - `volume` - Volume of default audio device (Currently PulseAudio only)
+ - `keyboard-indicators` - Symbols to indicate caps/scroll lock

+### statuscmd

+Some initial support for statuscmd compatability has been implemented, but since I don't actually use that patch myself it's not very fleshed out.
+Blocks can be given a signal handler, which will get called when `statusbar` recieved a signal for that blocks index in the blocks array.
+You can embded the required raw byte in the template string `\x01`, `\x02`, etc.

 ## Adding new components